Quality Assurance and ReportsFebruary 10, 2022 2023-06-14 6:37

 Ofsted Trial Inspection July 2021

 On Wednesday 30th June and Thursday 1st July 2021, there was a two-day Ofsted trial inspection at school, which was very insightful.

 The online education services sector for children in England has proliferated in recent years.
 However, this type of provision is currently unregulated.

 Many providers now offer a full curriculum and represent a child’s main or only formal education source.

 The Department for Education (DfE) is establishing the Online Education Accreditation Scheme (OEAS) to incentivise online education providers to meet high standards of education and care for their students and, through public reporting, to share best practice across the sector.
 This will have the added benefit of reassuring students, their parents, and local authorities of the quality of education and safeguarding provided in an online environment.

 In June 2021, Ofsted was appointed to act as quality assurance body for the scheme.
 ‘Trial visits’, were undertaken by Ofsted during June and July 2021 on a small number of providers and will inform any refinements necessary to the scheme before it commences.

-iBOS was one of the few schools chosen to take part in the trial inspection.
-The Department for Education (DfE) hopes for the scheme to be fully operational in 2022.
+iBOS was among the few schools chosen to participate in the trial inspection.
+The Department for Education (DfE) hopes the scheme will be fully operational.

 The Trial Inspection by HMI